AndersDeath/diary2/000-current.md

 # 10 June - Montag - Berlin - 627 Tag der Einwanderung - Cold

 The weather turned to really cold.
 I worked from home today and didn't go anywhere.
 It's just cold.
 Besides that nothing really fancy happened.
 I still don't have money from fucking DR SMILE.
 Tomorrow I am going to escalate the problem.
 If they don't change anything I will go to the their office and force them to talk to me in person.
 It's so stupid.
+Oh I forgot to mention it.